bennorth/pyawssfn/future-work.md

   function `PSF.Wait(...)`.
 Or could translate Python `time.sleep()` into `Wait`.

+* Special entry state to extract fields from input corresponding to function parameter names, and create an initial `$.locals`.

 * Allow use of functions called only for side-effect.
 (I.e., just `foo()` not `x = bar(y)`.)